The World's Largest Coalition of Nontheists and Nontheist Communities!

 Started by Ruth Anthony-Gardner.
-Last reply by Ruth Anthony-Gardner on Friday.
+Last reply by Grinning Cat May 5.

 Started by Ruth Anthony-Gardner.
-Last reply by Joan Denoo Feb 1.
+Last reply by Ruth Anthony-Gardner Feb 26.

 Started by Ruth Anthony-Gardner.
-Last reply by Joan Denoo Jan 12.
+Last reply by Ruth Anthony-Gardner Dec 10, 2017.

 With computing and technology at its current level gasoline tax could be levied depending on the mpg and pollution output of the car being filled.
 This could be done with a camera that records the license plate to identify which kind of vehicle it is then when it's a Humve the taxes could be higher than if it were say a Prius.